Thi-Ponce/leaderboard/README.md

 ## Getting Started

-> This project does not require any set-up to use it, just clone the project and code away!
+> To work on this project and see it live please run npm run build and npm start, after that feel free to code away!

 ## Author